janhampe/Simulated-Annealing/README.md

 -pi <pins>
 ```

-genlib file: Path to genlib file defining the gates that were used to create the verilog file
+**genlib file**: Path to genlib file defining the gates that were used to create the verilog file

 verilog file: Path to verilog file describing the input